IJSComplexMatter/cross-ddm/README.md

 # c-DDM triggering

-In this repository you will find code to accompany the article on Cross-Differential Dynamic Microscopy ([link](https://pubs.rsc.org/en/content/articlelanding/2019/sm/c9sm00121b#!divAbstract)).
+In this repository you will find code and examples to accompany the article on Cross-Differential Dynamic Microscopy ([link](https://pubs.rsc.org/en/content/articlelanding/2019/sm/c9sm00121b#!divAbstract)).

 ### Summary